NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Univariate Drift Detection looks at each feature individually and checks whether its distribution has changed compared to reference data.
 There are many ways to compare two samples of data and measure their *similarity*.
-NannyML provides several methods so that the users can choose the one that suits their data best, the one they are familiar with (and trust) or just use a couple or even all of them to look at distribution change from all the different perspectives.
+NannyML provides several methods so that the users can choose the one that suits their data best, the one they are familiar with or just use a couple or even all of them to look at distribution change from all the different perspectives.
 This page explains on which aspect of the distribution change each method is focused, what are the important implementation details and in which situations a specific method can be a good choice.
 Methods are grouped